jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The belief in nobles divine rights wasn't simple selfishness.
 A lot of smart people wrote philosophy to justify one person having absolute power.
 The royal rulebook didn't have to call itself a Death Star; it was based on a respected philosophy.

 Today, our Death Star rulebook aren't arbitrary rules.
 They come from Industrial Age philosophy and the era of mass-production.
 It's important to remember as we push for the Internet Age.
 The antagonists feel justified using their Death Star.
 And they'll keep winning, until we believe in a new philosophy.
+Thomas Jefferson wrote America's new rules, after reading Rousseau's new philosophy.

 ## Society’s Three Stories Tell Us If We're Watching the Story of Civilization, or Playing the Game of Civilization